 - Western Maine Mountains

-Major Cities: The biggest city in Maine, Portland, has a growing population of over 66,000 people.
+The biggest city in Maine, Portland, has a population of over 66,318 people.
 Its greater metropolitan area is home to more than half a million people, or more than a third of Maine’s total population.
-The state capital, Augusta, is one of the smallest state capitals in the country with only a little over 19,000 residents.
+The state capital, Augusta, is one of the smallest state capitals in the country with only 18,793 residents.

-History and Colonization: Starting at the beginning of the seventeenth century, Britain and France began to found competing colonies in what would later become the state of Maine.
+Starting at the beginning of the seventeenth century, Britain and France began to found competing colonies in what would later become the state of Maine.
 Few of these colonies flourished, however, due to the harsh weather conditions.
 The native tribes that lived in Maine were frequently at odds with the colonists, and eventually allied with the French in modern-day Canadian territory.
-They were unable to win any major battles in Maine, however, and most retreated or were deported to the north and were absorbed into other tribes.
+They were unable to win any major battles in Maine and most retreated or were deported to the north and were absorbed into other tribes.

 The eighteenth and early nineteenth centuries were a time of great struggle in Maine.
-The territory was the crux of several wars between the British, the French, the United States, the local settlers, and the Native Americans (with various allegiances coming and going between the groups).
+The territory was the crux of several wars between the British, French, the United States, local settlers, and the Native Americans (with members shifting llegiances from one group to another).
 Maine was considered to be a part of the territory of Massachusetts, but the geographical and cultural divide between the two areas fostered a defiant and resentful relationship on the part of the Mainers.
 Nevertheless, they were stoutly Patriotic during the American Civil War, more so than many other colonies with more Loyalist sympathizers.

 During the next major conflict between the United States and Great Britain, the War of 1812, Maine was left to defend its territory largely on its own.
 It did so successfully, but resentment towards the central government in Massachusetts fanned the flames of secession in Maine.
 It was finally admitted as a free state as part of the Missouri Compromise in 1820, which was an attempt by the U.S. government to pacify the slavery issue by creating an equal number of “slave” and “free” states.
 When this issue finally erupted into the Civil War, Maine was a staunch Union supporter and sent a huge number of troops per capita to fight against the Confederacy.